Aw-creat/Fed-EALE/README.md

 - Used for state of charge (SOC) estimation in the federated learning setting.

 ### 🔐  `factor_t_4/`
-- Implements an alternative ZKP-based identity authentication circuit using circom.
+- Implements an ZKP-based identity authentication circuit using circom.
-- Use for comparative evaluation or alternative ZKP configurations.

 ### 🔐  `ZKP-Auth/`
 - Includes comprehensive evaluation scripts: